elusivecodes/FrostCore/README.md

 Returns true if any of the elements is hidden.

-- `nodes` is a Document, Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `nodes` is a Query Selector string, a Document, Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 core.isHidden(nodes);